 While the general steps are similar, how assessments have been carried differ especially in regards to economic valuation techniques employed, the spatial and temporal representation of services, the effects of management practices and trade-offs, the incorporation of existing biophysical models, and the sensitivity analysis (Grêt-Regamey et al., 2017; Bagstad et al., 2013; de Groot et al., 2010).
-Bagstad and colleagues (2013) reviewed 17 modelling tools designed to measure and quantify ecosystem services and assessed them based on 8 criteria.
-The authors found that most tools seek to quantify services and their trade-offs at a landscape scale in order to support scenario analysis using simplified underlying biophysical models.
+Bagstad and colleagues (2013) reviewed 17 modelling tools designed to measure and quantify ecosystem services and their trade-offs at a landscape scale in order to support scenario analysis using simplified underlying biophysical models.
 However, they differ in their modelling approaches, level of complexity, generalizability, and proprietary nature (p.g.28).